TBD54566975/dap/README.md

 # Resolution

-The following steps are taken to resolve a DAP:
-1. split the DAP into the local handle and domain using '@' as the delimiter
+1. split the DAP into two parts, localHandle and domain using the last / as the delimiter.
+The @ is _not_ considered to be part of the local handle.
-2. construct a `did:web` DID using the domain as the method specific identifier
+2. Construct a `did:web` DID using the domain as the method-specific identifier.
 3. [Resolve](https://www.w3.org/TR/did-core/#did-resolution) the resulting DID to retrieve the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents).
-4. Find the `service` of type `dapregistry` in the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents)
+4. Find the `service` of type `dapregistry` in the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents).
-5. Use the `serviceEndpoint` of the resulting service to construct the following URL `<serviceEndpoint>/daps/<local-handle>`
+5. Use the `serviceEndpoint` of the resulting service to construct the following URL: `<serviceEndpoint>/daps/<local-handle>`.
-6. Make a GET request to the constructed URL
+6. Make a GET request to the constructed URL.
-7. The response will contain the DID associated to the DAP
+7. The response will contain the DID associated with the DAP.
-8. [Resolve](https://www.w3.org/TR/did-core/#did-resolution) the DID to retrieve the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents)
+8. [Resolve](https://www.w3.org/TR/did-core/#did-resolution) the DID to retrieve the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents).
-9. Find all of the `maddr` services in the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents)
+9. Find all of the `maddr` services in the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents).

-> [!TIP]
-> IDs can be used as part of the DAP protocol to specify a payment address for a DID subject e.g. `moegrammer#munn@didpay.me`
+## Example
+For the DAP `@moegrammer/cash.app`:
+1. Split into local handle `moegrammer` and domain `cash.app`.
+2. Construct a `did:web` DID: `did:web:cash.app`.
+3. Resolve `did:web:cash.app` to get the DID Document.
+4. Find the `dapregistry` service in the DID Document.
+5. Use the service endpoint to construct the URL: `<serviceEndpoint>/daps/moegrammer`.
+6. Make a GET request to this URL.
+7. The response contains the DID associated with `moegrammer/cash.app`.
+8. Resolve this DID to get the DID Document.
+9. Find all `maddr` services in the DID Document.

 # Money Address